The History of Juneteenth

 The Emancipation Proclamation freed all enslaved persons living in Confederate states in rebellion on January 1, 1863.
-However, President Lincoln’s order was not enforced in Texas and slavery remained the status quo.
-There were more than 250,000 enslaved men, women, and children in Texas that were unaware of their freedom for more than two years.
-General Granger’s Order Number Three finally released thousands from bondage and became a day of celebration for generations to come.
+This order applied to secessionist Texas, but more than 250,000 enslaved men, women, and children in the state remained unaware of their freedom.
+More than two months after the Confederate surrender at Appomattox and more than two years after the issuance of the Emancipation Proclamation, General Granger’s Order Number Three finally released thousands from forced bondage.

-The name “Juneteenth” is a combination of “June” and “nineteenth.”
-It is also referred to as Emancipation Day, Freedom Day, and Black Independence Day.
-Juneteenth celebrations initially started as a time of prayer and reassurance, as well as an opportunity to gather families together.
+Juneteenth, a combination of “June” and “nineteenth,” is also referred to as Emancipation Day, Freedom Day, and Black Independence Day.
+Juneteenth celebrations initially started as a time of prayer and reassurance as well as an opportunity to gather families together.
 These themes are still central to celebrations today.

 Evolution of the Holiday